dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 Gradio simplifies this by providing a simple user interface so that anyone can run an inference on the model without having to code.

 The following figure shows a screenshot of the Gradio user interface that runs in the browser.
 The left pane shows the input image.
-User can select from a list of images and click on *Submit* to run it through the model for inference.
+The right pane shows the inference results.
-The result of the inference is shown on the right pane.
+User can upload an image or select from a list of example images and click on *Submit* to run it through the model for inference.

 {{< figure src="/images/blog/deploy-icevision-hfspace/gradio.png" alt="Screenshot of the Onion homepage" width=750 >}}

 In order to use Gradio, we must first install it with `pip install gradio`.
-Next, the following Python script is used load our model into and load it into the Gradio user interface.
+Next, create a file with the name `app.py` and paste the following codes into the file.
 ```python
 from gradio.outputs import Label
 from icevision.all import *